 We held a work day on February 22, 2020, where we spent several hours working on the parking lot side of the beach park, and then trimming the large heliotrope tree along the path leading to the restrooms.
 The heliotrope (shown above) had lots of undergrowth shoots that were chain-sawed away.
 It looks beautiful now.
 (As we were doing that, a beach goer came by and hugged the tree, saying she just loves that tree!)

-If you would like to be a part of the crew who is helping renovate Kalama Beach Park grounds, click hereto let us know, and we will notify you via email as workdays are scheduled.
+If you would like to be a part of the crew who is helping renovate Kalama Beach Park grounds, email us to let us know, and we will notify you via email as workdays are scheduled.
 You will need to wear closed shoes, work gloves (if you have some), clothing to protect yourself from the sun.
 Please bring clippers, loppers or a rake, if you can.

-April 2017: Mahalo! to volunteers who recently cleaned up the Hamakua Drive/Kailua Road corner abutting the marsh.
+April 2017: Mahalo! to LKOC volunteers who cleaned up the Hamakua Drive/Kailua Road corner abutting the marsh.

 From time to time, we will schedule work days to spruce up areas of Kailua that are looking like no one cares.
 We will post the work days on this site, but if you would like to be put on a list to be notified by emailwhen a workday is scheduled, please email us a message by clicking here.